 Required Logbook Fields: Side by Side

-EASA’s AMC1 FCL.050 defines 12 mandatory columns.
+EASA’s current AMC1 FCL.050 sets out a 12-column standard logbook format.
 The FAA’s required fields under 14 CFR 61.51(b) are considerably more minimal.
 Here’s how they compare:

 The biggest structural differences: EASA requires the SP/MP classification, the PIC’s name, and a specific split of landings by day and night.
-The FAA doesn’t require any of those fields but does require the safety pilot’s name when one is used, a concept that doesn’t exist under EASA.
+The FAA doesn’t require any of those fields but does require the safety pilot’s name when one is required under its rules.

 For a deep dive on each system individually, see our guides on EASA logbook requirements and FAA logbook requirements.